MythicAgents/Medusa/documentation-payload/medusa/commands/list_tcc.md

 ## Summary

-This uses the Python `sqlite` library to query TCC databases and return the contentss.
+This uses the Python `sqlite` library to query TCC databases and return the contents.

 - Python Versions Supported: 2.7, 3.8
 - Needs Admin: False